heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 **Side note:** *(As a curiosity from Lempel-Ziv 77 results on file 5 we can actually deduct that in the whole content there was at most app.
 300 matches found, as the minimum length for a match is three characters and only 304 bytes were saved (saving a match takes 2 bytes).)*

 For the selected sample-data the Huffman coding fares better with files containing mathematical constants (files 1,8 and 9).
 Even though on these files the variance in Huffman coded values is small, the amount of Huffman coded values is smaller as well, meaning that the most common Huffman coded values (in this case integer values 0-9) have a shorter traversal path, making their size less than the original 8 bits.
-You can read more on how the Huffman tree is created from the [Design/execution documentation](execution-documentation.md)
+You can read more on how the Huffman tree is created from the [Implementation documentation](execution-documentation.md)

 ### Performance comparison